|

 religious body.

-of thought in religion, and adheres to the American principle of separation of
+freedom of thought in religion, and adheres to the American principle of

-Church and State, opposing and legislative effort of compulsory religious
+separation of Church and State, opposing and legislative effort of compulsory

 Spiritualism.

-of prophecy, clairvoyance, trance and other forms of mediumship.
+the gift of prophecy, clairvoyance, trance and other forms of

-Constitution duly adopted by a convention of its member churches.
-Its policies
+by a Constitution duly adopted by a convention of its member churches.
+Its

-between annual conventions of the member churches are formulated by a Board of
+policies between annual conventions of the member churches are formulated by a

 |

-assembly believes in the advancement of the Spiritualist religion as an
+believes in the advancement of the Spiritualist religion as an idealistic,

-idealistic, humanitarian, and inspiring movement, that gives aid to the sick,
+humanitarian, and inspiring movement, that gives aid to the sick, through

-through spiritual healing, and aid to the sound of body, by well founded hope
+spiritual healing, and aid to the sound of body, by well founded hope and

-and faith.
-The General Assembly is firmly and permanently opposed to all
+faith.
+The General Assembly is firmly and permanently opposed to all fraudulent

-fraudulent and dishonest imitations of real mediumship, and to the sensational
+and dishonest imitations of real mediumship, and to the sensational display

 standards of the Spiritualist movement, to encourage study classes, reading